Soupy Island: A FREE Pool for South Jersey families

 ⚠️ AGE INFO (READ THIS BEFORE YOU GO)

 This is a 12 & under facility.
-While some families do bring older siblings, the official rules state that children over 12 may be turned away.
+The official rules state that children over 12 may be turned away.

 πŸ‘‰ Best tip: Skip this one if you have a 13+ child with you.